whonappin/None/about.md

 Only here can you find Josh D who is a world class actor and Jared Crisostomo who writes and acts for our channel.

 Adrian Diaz is a writer, producer, and actor for the channel.
-He's financed our secound most expensive video, Amiiboys.
+He financed Amiiboys, our <b>second</b> most expensive video .

 Friends of the channel that we thank for their contributions include: